 The quality of care and support we provide to the people in our services is always our priority, and it’s clear from our industry-leading CQC scores (currently 93% of our services are rated as ‘Good’ or ‘Outstanding’ compared to the sector average of 83%) that this passion for quality is shared by our teams across the business.

-I wanted to share my reflections on where we are and what contributes to our sector leading quality.
+As the Director of Quality, I wanted to share my reflections on where we are and what contributes to our sector leading quality.

 Our values guide the way we work and keep us focused on what matters most: delivering great care and support consistently to those we serve.
 Read more about our ETHOS.